 2. In order for the body’s metabolism to function well, the body uses magnesium.
 Magnesium functions to help the body detoxify and purify blood.
 The primary cause for metabolic deterioration is attributed to magnesium deficiency, which in turn, can lead to higher risks for health problems.

 3. It has been common knowledge that sun exposure provides the body with vitamin D. However, due to the high levels of UVA and UVB in the sun rays, there is a tendency for people to opt to use sunscreens.
-These sunscreens block a wide spectrum of sun rays, which also blocks the vitamin D absorption during sun exposure.
+These sunscreens block a wide spectrum of sun rays, which also blocks vitamin D absorption during sun exposure.
 Considered in the higher-risk populations are elderly and people with darker colored skin.
 Vitamin D deficiency may show through the following signs: obesity, achy bones, feeling blue, head sweating, and poor immune function.
 When making sure to obtain sufficient levels of vitamin D, it is important to note that processed foods may contain herbicide glyphosate which interferes with enzymes responsible for activating vitamin D in the liver and kidneys.

 4. Vitamin E protects the body from free radicals which damage the cells from within, and prevents the effects of aging.
-Although rare, vitamin E deficiency can cause muscle damage, vision problems, and weakened immune system.
+Although rare, vitamin E deficiency can cause muscle damage, vision problems, and a weakened immune system.

-5. Vitamin K2 is a significant nutrient helping improve health of bones, arteries and blood vessels, assist in cell renewal and growth, healthy pregnancy and cancer prevention.
+5. Vitamin K2 is a significant nutrient helping improve the health of bones, arteries, and blood vessels, assist in cell renewal and growth, healthy pregnancy and cancer prevention.
 Vitamin K2 works best when taken with vitamin D, magnesium and calcium.
 Vitamin D deficiency may impair the biological action of vitamin K2.

 6. Vitamin B12, also known as cobalamine, is commonly referred to as the energy vitamin.
 It helps in the production of energy, formation of blood, DNA synthesis, and myelin formation.
 A person can tell if he is deficient in vitamin B12 only after a number of years, as vitamin B12 deficiency does not immediately show.
 The following symptoms of vitamin B12 deficiency include memory problems, mood swings, fatigue, weakness and tingling in the extremities, and these symptoms may signal that a person is highly deficient in vitamin B12.

 7. The deficiency in Omega-3 fatty acids is listed as the sixth biggest killer in Americans.
 Since the average American diet includes lots of processed vegetable oils, which contain Omega 6 fats, Americans have higher risks for developing cancer, diabetes and other cardiovascular diseases.
 Additionally, it has been found that imbalance between Omega-3 fats and Omega-6 fats may cause depression, Alzheimer’s disease and rheumatoid arthritis.
-Flaky skin on the backs of arms, dandruff and dry hair, soft brittle nails, fatigue and poor attention span are the most common signs of Omega-3 deficiency.
+Flaky skin on the backs of arms, dandruff and dry hair, soft brittle nails, fatigue, and poor attention span are the most common signs of Omega-3 deficiency.

 8. Iodine deficiency affects the thyroid function and the metabolism.
 It may also cause cancer.
-The following signs suggest deficiency in iodine: dry mouth caused by inability to produce saliva, dry skin due to the damaged tissues, lack of sweating, reduced alertness and lowered IQ and fibromyalgia.
+The following signs suggest a deficiency in iodine: dry mouth caused by an inability to produce saliva, dry skin due to the damaged tissues, lack of sweating, reduced alertness and lowered IQ and fibromyalgia.

 9. Iron is contained in numerous proteins and enzymes, and it is shown to transport oxygen to regulate cell growth.
 It also provides hemoglobin, the protein in the red blood cells, and without iron and proper oxygenation, the cells in your body may die quickly.
-Iron supplements may be taken to satisfy hemoglobin requirement.
+Iron supplements may be taken to satisfy the hemoglobin requirement.
 Common signs of iron deficiency include fatigue, weak immunity, or iron-deficiency anemia which is most common in premenopausal women.